CodeCreatePlay360/tutorials_/FoliageSim/Tutorial.md

     }
 ```

-Next up is randomizing the scale of prototype of we are going to spawn and collision detection, setting the new scale first is important to get the correct radius of the manually defined colliders which is used for collision detection by the "ValidateSpawnPos" method.
+Next up is randomizing the scale of prototype that is to be spawned and collision checks, setting the new scale first is important to get the correct radius of the manually defined colliders which is used for collision detection by the "ValidateSpawnPos" method.

 ```
 // create a randomized scale